1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • CT Scan - Provides a clear view of the pancreatic tissue encircling the duodenum and any associated narrowing.

-• Abdominal Ultrasound or MRI - Offers additional detail, especially useful in infants or when radiation exposure is a concern.
+• Abdominal Ultrasound/ MRI - Provides further information particularly in infants or where radiation exposure is a worrying aspect.

 Prenatal Ultrasound (When Applicable)